Dharam Gokhool: Career

 Gokhool began his political career in 1976.
 In 1980, he joined the Mauritian Militant Movement (MMM) party.
 In 1982, he won election to the National Assembly as part of the MMM/Mauritius Socialist Party (PSM) alliance which won a landslide victory that year.
 After the MMM and PSM split, Gokhool stayed with the MMM and ran for re-election in 1983, but lost his bid for the Piton-Rivière-du-Rempart seat.
 In 1991, he returned to the legislature by winning a seat under the MMM/Militant Socialist Movement (MSM) alliance.
 However, during his term he defected to the Labour Party.

 Gokhool also served as the mayor of the town Vacoas-Phoenix from 1991 to 1993.
 He was a parliamentary private secretary from 1993 to 1994 and after joining the Labour Party, served as the party's administrative secretary in 2003, then was the secretary general from 2004 to 2005.
 During the administration of Navin Ramgoolam, Gokhool served as Minister of Education from 2005 to 2008.
 Following that, he became the Minister of Industry, Science and Research and held that role from 2008 to 2010.
 After the 2014 elections, he was a candidate for vice president, although he was not chosen for the position.

 Nomination as president of Mauritius

 Gokhool was officially nominated for the presidency of Mauritius on 6 December 2024, following the completion of Prithvirajsing Roopun’s term.
 His nomination came after consensus-building among the main parliamentary forces, with the National Assembly unanimously electing him as the 8th President of the Republic of Mauritius.
 The decision reflected both his long service as an academic and politician and his image as a unifying figure acceptable across party lines.
-The nomination carried strong symbolic weight as well, since Gokhool comes from the Ravived community, a historically marginalised group, making his elevation to the presidency a milestone in the island’s political and social landscape.